sodalime0509/instafel/website/public/wiki/what-is-instafel.md

-**Instafel** is a community-driven project that delivers the **latest alpha builds of Instagram** with **developer options enabled** — allowing users, developers, and testers to explore Instagram like never before.
+**Instafel** is a project that aims to deliver the **latest alpha builds of Instagram** with **developer options enabled** — allowing users to explore Instagram's alpha features which is not released publicly yet.

-These builds are ideal for those who want early access to experimental features, enhanced control, and a peek into the backend behavior of the app.
+Instafel is ideal for those who want early access to experimental features and enhanced control over Instagram.

 ## 🚀 How Instafel Works

 The process behind Instafel is designed to be fast, efficient, and reliable:

 1. **Alpha Builds Patched Instantly**
-   Using our in-house patcher, we generate modified Instagram alpha builds with developer options enabled as soon as a new version is released.
+   Using our Instafel patcher, we generate patched Instagram alpha builds with developer options enabled as soon as a new alpha version is released by Meta.

 2. **Internal Testing**
    Once a build is generated, it is passed on to our testing team.
 They ensure that everything works as expected and the build is safe to use.